Year 1 - Freshman Year

 Self-Assessment and Career Planning Activities

-- After the first three weeks of class check in with your advisor
+- After the first three weeks of class check in with your advisor and create a Academic Success Plan (ASP).

 - Start a career information file that includes names of contacts and records of your activities for the next four years.